 Jo Nesbo’s Harry Hole novels are complex, ambitious constructions where suspenseful and fast-paced crime plots reflect our globalized modern world.
 Although Oslo is the background for Nesbo’s stories, the nature of contemporary crime pitches Harry against challenges in such remote corners of the world as Australia and Thailand, which lend the novels a truly international feel.
 However the key to Jo Nesbo’s international success, at least in part, lies in his highly original, yet utterly believable protagonist, Detective Harry Hole.
 A cult figure already after the first book, Hole is a genuine anti-hero; an impossible character yet impossible not to like.
 According to his superiors, Harry is both the most competent detective of the Oslo Police and the worst civil servant.
 A periodic binge drinker seriously opposed to any type of authority, Hole roams the streets of Oslo like a lone ranger, doling out justice his way.
 At times suspended and generally considered a nuisance by his employers, Harry is nevertheless in some sense revered by his colleagues, for he is a good cop whose high moral standards and pronounced sense of justice often lead him in the right direction.
 In his personal life, however, his famous ‘inner compass’ seems to have broken down completely.
 Harry is tormented by the complicated relationship with Rakel, the single mother whom he fell in love with in The Redbreast and who has since walked into and out of his life at regular intervals due to Harry’s workaholic and alcoholic tendencies.
 He cannot let go of the woman who has proved to be the love of his life.
 And the feelings are mutual.
 Although Rakel has other relationships, she always returns to Harry; the two of them cannot seem to live without each other, nor with each other, though that is perhaps what they both desire.
 Harry has also developed a close relationship with Rakel’s son Oleg, for whom he has become a tough father figure.
 Like Harry’s little sister Sis, Oleg brings light to Harry’s existence, and life, at times in the series, really does seems to come together for Inspector Hole.
 But all too often, Jim Beam barges in and turns everything upside down.

-In the nine stories to date, the reader is taken along on a fantastic journey through the ever-expanding literary universe of this fascinating character.
+In the eleven stories to date, the reader is taken along on a fantastic journey through the ever-expanding literary universe of this fascinating character.
 Like all truly important crime writers, Jo Nesbo combines refined, complex plotting, high voltage suspense and brilliant characterization with profound ethical discussions, often using updated biblical narratives to mirror contemporary society.
 Thus the crime novels of Jo Nesbo become challenging investigations into questions of betrayal, faith and revenge, while providing first-rate entertainment for the crime fiction lover.